WP-Autoplugin/superdraft/readme.txt

 - AI-powered writing assistance and recommendations
 - Intelligent tag and category management
 - Smart autocomplete for faster content creation
-- AI-powered image generation and editing (with Nano Banana)
+- AI-powered image generation and editing (with Nano Banana Pro and other models)
 - Support for numerous AI models (including free, locally hosted, and custom models)
 - Detailed logging, customization, and multilingual support